lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 ______
 So far, all the examples in this book have used a `<template>` to structure the components.
-In reality, Vue does a ton of heavy lifting in the background between writing markup in `<template>` and actually rendering content in a browser.
+In reality, Vue does a ton of heavy lifting in the background between writing markup in `<template>` and rendering content in a browser.
 This is primarily handled by one of Vue's core packages, `@vue/compiler-sfc`.

 Code in `<template>` is compiled to something called *render functions*.
-A number of things happen during this compilation step.
+Several things happen during this compilation step.
 Some of these are:

 - Directives such as `v-if` and `v-for` are converted to regular JavaScript (`if` and `for` or `map`, for example).
 - Optimizations.